Eyelid Surgery Ft Lauderdale

 The day of surgery you will arrive at our office at the appointed time.
 Wear something loose and comfortable that you can wear during the procedure.

 You will meet the surgical team, including a preop nurse and anesthesia provider.
-Dr. Thomassen will answer any final questions you may have regarding the procedure and do some markings.
+Dr. Thomassen will answer any final questions you have about the procedure and do some markings.

 What Anesthesia is Used for a Blepharoplasty Procedure?

-If the procedure is a lower lid blepharoplasty and/or combined with other procedures, IV sedation may be used.
+If the procedure is a lower lid blepharoplasty and/or joined with other procedures, IV sedation is used.
 The IV sedation medications used include Versed, Propofol, and Fentanyl.
-Local anesthesia will ensure you are comfortable throughout the procedure.
+Local anesthesia will make sure you are comfortable throughout the procedure.
 When you wake up after IV Sedation, you should feel comfortable, without the nausea that accompanies general anesthesia.

 How long does a Blepharoplasty take?

 An upper lid blepharoplasty takes approximately 30-45 minutes.
-A lower lid blepharoplasty takes about 1 hour to perform.
-Both procedures together take about 1 1/w hours to complete.
+A lower lid blepharoplasty takes about 1 hour to do.
+Both procedures together take about 1 1/w hours to finish.

 If done with IV sedation, when you wake up you should be comfortable.
 Cold compresses will be placed in the recovery area to diminish swelling and bruising post.
-You will be able to go home after you meet criteria for discharge.
-Dr. Thomassen will call you the evening of the surgery to ensure you are doing well.
+You will be capable of going home after you meet criteria for discharge.
+Dr. Thomassen will call you the evening of the surgery to make sure you are doing well.

 What is the Recovery like for a Blepharoplasty?

 After surgery you will recover comfortably at home.
 You will be given instructions on how to use cold compresses, ointments, and antibiotics.
-Dr. Thomassen will follow up with you by phone to ensure your recovery is as expected.
+Dr. Thomassen will follow up with you by phone to make sure your recovery is as expected.

 Your first follow up with Dr. Thomassen will be 1 week after surgery.
 Your incisions should be healed and Dr. Thomassen will remove any sutures.

 You should not plan to undertake any strenuous exercise for at least 3 weeks after surgery.
-Light walking is fine the first week and you can gradually increase excercise as you feel better.
+Light walking is fine the first week and you can gradually increase exercise as you feel better.

-At 2 weeks, you will have another follow up to ensure your recovery is as expected.
-Your final eyelid surgery results will be evident at this time.
+At 2 weeks, you will have another follow up to guarantee your recovery is as expected.
+Your final eyelid surgery results will be clear at this time.